Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index/README.md

 ## But I load a previously-taken mesh instead of taking one before every print

 You shouldn't do that unless you always print from the same start conditions.
 But if you are a rebel and want to do it anyway, you will have to take a new mesh, the old one is tied to the old RRI (has a 0 in the middle).
+Or just manually subtract the corner's value from all points, you renegade.

 #### **WARNING**
 If you set up your mesh at hot thermal equilibrium and then try to use it when the printer is cold, depending on the height delta this **MIGHT** result in a nozzle strike.
 I *strongly* recommend that you always take a fresh mesh before each print.